CaitiffMCPE/Genisys/README.md

-Minecraft: PE Server Software, Aerial.
+Minecraft: PE Server Software, designed with love.

+Aerial.

 Fork of Genysis - PocketMine-MP.
 Code may have been used from other softwares, Visit Genysis Github to view them.